pluggemi/roon-web-controller/README.md

-# Roon Web Controller 1.2.7
+# Roon Web Controller 1.2.8
 This is an extension for the Roon music player that provides a web based remote.

 ## New features
 - Maintenance Release
+- Addressed issue where the song seek time was not updating.
-- Updated dependencies and updated code for compatibility with the Command Line Usage module.
+- Updated dependencies to address a security issue with the "deep-extend" package. [https://nodesecurity.io/advisories/612](https://nodesecurity.io/advisories/612)

 See the [CHANGELOG.md](CHANGELOG.md) for complete list of changes